mlabs-haskell/lambda-buffers/docs/codegen.md

 1. Modular & reusable components
 2. Ergonomic interface
-3. Extensibility to new opaque types
+3. Extensible to new opaque types
-4. Extensibility to new type classes
+4. Extensible to new type classes

 ### Modular & reusable components